 Competitive Fees and Transparent Commissions

-Providers typically employ three pricing models:
+Providers typically use three pricing models:

-Understanding Spread Markups
+Spread Markups

 The Role of Spreads in Gold Trading

-Understanding Bid/Ask Spreads
+Bid/Ask Spreads

 - Physical gold typically carries spreads of £8-£15 per ounce